stiven45-tech/my-react-app/README.md

 ## 📝 Description

-A personal portfolio website built with pure HTML, CSS, and JavaScript.
+A personal portfolio website built with HTML, CSS, and JavaScript.
 This project showcases my web development skills and serves as a learning platform.

 ## 🚀 Technologies Used